fvilarinho/akamai-ds2-dataflow/README.md

    ```
    Please replace the `<ip>` placeholder, with the IP address fetched in the procedure described above.

+   You can also configure Akamai GTM to balance traffic within the Kubernetes cluster and/or set up an Akamai Property
+   to restrict traffic to Akamai SiteShield IPs.

 ## 6. Other resources
 - [Akamai Techdocs](https://techdocs.akamai.com)
 - [Akamai Cloud Computing](https://www.linode.com)